dchwebb/Oscar/Oscar_Build_Guide.md

 As the module is based around an STM32 microcontroller you will need an ST-Link programmer (or clone, available on e-bay for under $10).

-These are the three PCBs, one partly assembled by JLC PCB and the ST-Link Programmer:
+These are the three PCBs, one partly assembled by JLC PCB, the LCD screen and the ST-Link Programmer:

 ![PCBs, LCD and programmer](Graphics/PCBs.jpg?raw=true)